Exemplar-free Continual Learning of Vision Transformers via Gated Class-Attention and Cascaded Feature Drift Compensation: Experimental Results

 \subsection{Ablation Study}

 We ablate on the importance of the different components of our approach.
-In Table~\ref{tab:ablation2} we report six possible configurations on the 10-task split of CIFAR-100.
-First, we consider fine-tuning our architecture without applying any continual learning strategy to the base architecture (11.90\%).
-Then we apply the gated class-attention mechanism to the transformer decoder.
-This solution increases the average accuracy by 20\%, showing the importance of preventing forgetting in the final block.
+In Table~\ref{tab:ablation2} we report four possible configurations on the 10-task split of CIFAR-100 (and Tiny-ImageNet).
+First, we consider fine-tuning our architecture without applying any continual learning strategy to the base architecture, which results in very low performance of 11.90\% (7.98\% Tiny-ImageNet).
+Then we add gated class-attention to the transformer decoder.
+This increases the average accuracy by 20\% (15\% Tiny-ImageNet), showing the importance of preventing forgetting in the final block.
 As explained in Section~\ref{sec:gated-class-attention}, we use only two masks for gating the transformer decoder.
 This does not prevent backbone weight drift when passing from one task to the next.
-Therefore, we apply a simple backbone regularization based on feature distillation~\cite{hou2019learning} which does not increase overall performance (30.50\%).
-When we replace feature distillation with the projected function regularization in combination with feature drift compensation, we obtain better performance -- notably, a more than 5\% increase when using a 2-layer MLP.
-These results confirm the importance of projecting the learned backbone features to the previous features space.

-We additionally analyze the design of the masks considered in the Gated Class-Attention Block.
-We consider the larger first task scenario, 40 classes in the first task, and the remaining are split equally split in 5 tasks.
-As reported in the left part og Figure~\ref{fig:masks}, we plot the results obtained with two different choices for the masks: 1) For the orange curve $m_{QK}\neq m_V \neq m_1 \neq m_o \neq m_i \neq m_2$.
-2) For the blue curve $m_{QK}=m_V = m_1 = m_o = m_i$.
-From the figure we see that using the two masks for the gated class-attention block provides the best results.
-In the Supplementary Material we report the percentage of masked capacity used in relation to the increase in the number of classes observed on CIFAR-100 for both 5- and 10-task scenarios.